nci/scores/docs/paper.md

 All of the scores and statistical techniques in this package have undergone a thorough scientific and software review.
 Every score has a companion Jupyter Notebook tutorial that demonstrates its use in practice.

-`scores` primarily supports `xarray` datatypes for Earth system data, allowing it to work with NetCDF4, HDF5, Zarr and GRIB data sources among others. `scores` uses Dask for scaling and performance.
-It has expanding support for `pandas`.
+`scores` supports `xarray` datatypes, allowing it to work with Earth system data in a range of formats including NetCDF4, HDF5, Zarr and GRIB among others. `scores` uses Dask for scaling and performance.
+Support for `pandas` is being introduced.

 The `scores` software repository can be found at [https://github.com/nci/scores/](https://github.com/nci/scores/).